Dheatly23/onioncloud/README.md

 It's parallelization, AKA horizontal scaling.
 Also it's client/user applications only.

+### How it (will) works?

+Basically, we aim to separate initiator circuit and rendezvous circuits to different machines.
+That way, we can implement things like: load balancing, auto scaling, multi tenancy, etc.
+Communication between initiator and workers are left to user (probably a form of pubsub/event bus).

 ### License?

 Since this project is _heavily_ inspired by Arti, we'll use the same license of Apache 2.0.